 Long Distance Transports

 Designed for any level of patient care whether transferring to a facility across state or returning home across the nation.
-The vehicles are equipped with oxygen, suction, and patient monitoring by a trained EMT, or Paramedic to assure patient comfort.
+The vehicles are equipped with oxygen, suction, ventilator, cardiac monitoring support and patient monitoring by a trained EMT, or Paramedic to assure patient comfort.